ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/README.md

 ### Only when a component is visible

-This lets you basically select another component and make your component visible when that other component is.&#x20;
+This lets you basically select another component and make your component visible when that other component is.

 A pretty basic example of this is if you want to show dividers only if the component they are splitting the view for is visible.